 All trainees receive a globally recognized & subject informative Certificate of Completion as proof of successfully completing the training.
 Certificates are permanently stored in your account, always accessible online, and downloadable in PDF format too.

 Dementia Care Course

 The course prompts you to think about whether supporting them with informed choices on their level of understanding would help to positively enable them to make everyday decisions that they otherwise struggle with, rather than simply 'take over' and do it for them.
 Taking over may cause the person to lose confidence, resulting in them coping less well.
-This medical & care training course, provided by Bedfordshire Chamber Training based in Luton & Bedfordshire, is accessible at anytime online from an internet connected device, such as a computer, tablet or smart phone.
+This medical & care training course, provided by Bedfordshire Chamber Training based in Luton & Bedfordshire, is accessible at anytime online from an internet connected device at work and at home, such as a computer, tablet or smart phone.